ampproject/amphtml/extensions/amp-browsi/amp-browsi.md

 ## Behavior

-The `amp-browsi` extension scans all ads on page and uses `rtc-config` attribute to call **Browsi Viewability Predictor** server which will return a targeting object that will be sent to the adServer
+The `amp-browsi` extension detects all ads on page and uses `rtc-config` attribute to call **Browsi Viewability Predictor** service which will return a targeting object that will be sent to the adServer.

-`amp-browsi` is collecting user behaviour and ads data to allow **Browsi Viewability Predictor** to provide accurate predictions
+`amp-browsi` collects data to allow **Browsi Viewability Predictor Service** to provide accurate predictions.

 ## Example